-Here, we will be able to double-check our OA total amount and CPF will automatically advise how much you would be able to transfer to SA.
-The maximum amount you can transfer from OA to SA is the difference between the current Full Retirement Sum of $186,000 and the sum of our current SA funds and the net SA withdrawn under the CPF Investment Scheme (CPFIS-SA) for investments that have not been completely disposed of.
+Here, we will be able to double-check our OA total amount and CPF will automatically advise how much we would be able to transfer to SA.
+The maximum amount you can transfer from OA to SA is the difference between the current Full Retirement Sum (FRS) of $186,000 and the combined sum of our current SA funds and the net SA withdrawn under the CPF Investment Scheme (CPFIS-SA) for investments that have not been completely disposed of.

 From there, key in the amount you are comfortable transferring over to SA.
 As long as it is within the approved amount, the transfer will be approved.

 #3 Confirm The Amount You Wish To Transfer And Process It

 Here, we can double-check the amount we are transferring and proceed to submit the transfer request.

 Upon confirmation, the funds from OA will be immediately transferred over to SA and it will start accumulating the 4% p.a. interest (or likely 5% p.a.) from the date of transfer.